 Sharon in Cleveland, Ohio tried drinking lots of liquid with no luck:

 “I too am a believer in using mustard to relieve leg cramps.
-I learned about it 9 or 10 years ago, when your column was in our newspaper.
+Nine or ten years ago, I read about it in your column.
 I tend to get cramps in my hamstrings, calves and in the arches of my feet after hours of heavy physical labor in the yard involving lots of perspiration.
 It was agony when the cramps would strike in the middle of the night.

 “I tried drinking more water throughout the day until my pee was as colorless as the water in my glass, I added extra salt to my food, drank a gallon of Gatorade… you name it, I tried it, but the cramps would have me in tears trying vainly to massage or walk them away.

 “The mustard works so fast, I wonder if there’s a placebo effect at work here.
 Whatever it is I don’t care.
 It works first time, every time.
 I used to hobble down to the kitchen to retrieve mustard from the refrigerator and a tablespoon, but my clever husband suggested I use mustard packets.
 Now I keep a supply in the top drawer of my nightstand, within easy reach… 3 packets does the job for me.
 I’ve found that certain brands of mustard are more effective than others.
 You’ll have to experiment until you find the one that works best for you.”

 “I felt compelled to add my 2 cents worth to the “mustard stops muscle cramps” discussion.
 I laughed at my son’s suggestion to try this Voodoo hocus pocus but when I woke up in agony at 3am in the morning I hobbled to the kitchen and with no hesitation squirted the yellow goo down my gullet and to my amazement the painful leg cramps were gone!
 Placebo?
 Voodoo?
 A bottle of the yellow stuff now resides on my night stand.”